 1, 1, (1+1= 2), 2 (1+2=3), 3 (2+3=5), 5 and so on.

-Those among you who are familiar with the different types of betting will realise that the Fibonacci betting system is a progressive one.
-This means that every time you place a beat, you increase your wager by a certain amount.
+Those among you who are familiar with the different types of wagering will realise that the Fibonacci betting system is a progressive one.
+This means that every time you place a bet, you increase your wager by a certain amount.
+When applied to gambling, there are usually some conditions.
+The most common is that you only increase your bets after losing a wager.
 Here is how the Fibonacci system would work in terms of betting:

-Essentially, following the Fibonacci system, your bet increases every time by adding together the two previous bets to come out with your next wager amount.
-While this could be described as a particularly aggressive mode of betting and one that would lead to chasing your losses, the Fibonacci system is particularly popular when it comes to roulette and blackjack, often meaning that what was once called Fibonacci numbers becomes referred to as different game methods, such as Fibonacci roulette system, or even, the Fibonacci blackjack system.
+Essentially, following the Fibonacci system, your losing bet increases every time by adding together the two previous bets to come out with your next wager amount.
+While this could be described as a particularly aggressive mode of betting and one that would lead to chasing your losses, the Fibonacci system is particularly popular when it comes to roulette and blackjack.
+This meant that what was once called Fibonacci numbers becomes referred to as different game methods, such as Fibonacci roulette system, or even, the Fibonacci blackjack system.